tlswg/sniencryption/draft-ietf-tls-sni-encryption.md

 special treatment.

 In the future, it might be possible to assume that a large fraction of TLS handshakes use SNI encryption.
-If that was the case, the detection of SNI encryption would be a lesser concern.
+If that were the case, the detection of SNI encryption would be a lesser concern.
 However, we have to assume that in the near future, only a small fraction of TLS connections will use SNI encryption.